holochain/docs-pages/src/concepts/4_dht.md

 1. Each agent gets their own DHT address, based on their public key.
 Each piece of data also gets its own DHT address, based on its hash.
 These addresses are just huge numbers, so they can be compared to each other.
 And because they’re derived directly from the data they represent, they can’t be forged or chosen at will.
 2. Each agent chooses the size of the DHT neighborhood they want to be an authority for, as a range to the left and right of them in the DHT’s address space.
 They commit to keeping track of all the peers and storing all the data whose addresses fall in that neighborhood.
-3. When an agent wants to publish or retrieve a piece of data, they need to figure out who is most likely to be an authority for its address.
+3. When an agent wants to publish or query a piece of data, they need to figure out who is most likely to be an authority for its address.
 4. The agent looks in their own list of peers and compares their addresses against the data’s address.
-5. The agent sends their publish or get request message to the top candidates.
+5. The agent sends their publish or query message to a few of the top candidates.
-6. If any of those candidates are authorities for that address, they respond with the requested data or a confirmation of storage.
+6. If any of those candidates are authorities for that address, they respond with a confirmation of storage (for publishing) or the requested data (for a query).
 7. If none of the candidates are authorities, they look in their own lists of peers and suggest peers who are more likely to be authorities.
-The agent then contacts those peers and the cycle repeats until the true authorities are found.
+The agent then contacts those peers and the cycle repeats until authorities are found.
 8. If the request was a ‘publish’ request, the authorities ‘gossip’ the data to other authorities in their neighborhood to increase redundancy of the data.

 Every agent knows about its neighbors and a few faraway acquaintances.
 Using these connections, they can find any other agent in the DHT with just a few hops.
 This makes it fairly quick to find the right authorities for an address.